jdbancal/gem/doc/gettingStarted.md

 ### Sparse matrices

-Just like in the case of dense matrices, sparse matlab matrix are easily transfered to sparse gem object by calling the `sgem` constructor:
+Just like in the case of dense matrices, sparse MATLAB/GNU Octave matrix are easily transfered to sparse gem object by calling the `sgem` constructor:
  - `sgem(speye(3))` is a sparse 3x3 identity matrix

-More generally, a high precision object can be constructed from a matlab matrix, whether it is full or sparse, by calling the `sparsify` function.
+More generally, a high precision object can be constructed from a MATLAB/GNU Octave matrix, whether it is full or sparse, by calling the `sparsify` function.
 This will create a gem object when given a full matrix, and an sgem object when given a sparse one.

-Sgem object ca also be constructed by calling the `sparse(i,j,s,m,n)` function with a gem vector `s`:
+Sgem object can also be constructed by calling the `sparse(i,j,s,m,n)` function with a gem vector `s`:
  - `sparse([1 2], [1 3], gem({'123.45678901234567890' '987.653210987654321'}), 3, 3)` is a sparse matrix with two high precision components